Legend Financial Group Classic

 The Legend Financial Group Classic presented by Cynergies Solutions was a golf tournament on the Nationwide Tour.
-It was played from 2005 to 2007 at Stonewater Golf Course in Highland Heights, Ohio, U.S. The 2007 purse was $525,000, with $94,500 going to the winner.
+It was played from 2005 to 2007 at Stonewater Golf Course in Highland Heights, Ohio, and sponsored by Legend Financial Group, a financial planning company.
+The 2007 purse was $525,000, with $94,500 going to the winner.
+The event did not return in 2008 due to poor fan attendance at the event.